 Begin with Intentionality:

 Having an intention and a plan for the day helps keep us focused.
 We can decide to live in a purposeful place of positivity and kindness.
 Taking some time each morning to be reflective and think about how we want our day to proceed can be very beneficial.
+If you are going through therapy, make the most out of the sessions by intentionally engaging with your therapist.
+Here are some great tips on BetterHelp about How To Make The Most Of Your Therapy Sessions.

 Find an Accountability Partner: